laravel/docs/notifications.md

     composer require laravel/vonage-notification-channel guzzlehttp/guzzle

-The package includes [a configuration file](https://github.com/laravel/vonage-notification-channel/blob/3.x/config/vonage.php).
+The package includes a [configuration file](https://github.com/laravel/vonage-notification-channel/blob/3.x/config/vonage.php).
 However, you are not required to export this configuration file to your own application.
-You can simply use the `VONAGE_KEY` and `VONAGE_SECRET` environment variables to set your Vonage public and secret key.
+You can simply use the `VONAGE_KEY` and `VONAGE_SECRET` environment variables to define your Vonage public and secret keys.

-Next, you can set a `VONAGE_SMS_FROM` environment variable:
+After defining your keys, you may set a `VONAGE_SMS_FROM` environment variable that defines the phone number that your SMS messages should be sent from by default.
+You may generate this phone number within the Vonage control panel:

     VONAGE_SMS_FROM=15556666666

-The `VONAGE_SMS_FROM` environment variable is the phone number that your SMS messages will be sent from.
-You should generate a phone number for your application in the Vonage control panel.

 <a name="formatting-sms-notifications"></a>
 ### Formatting SMS Notifications